Khauri/Virtualso/README.md

      */
     keyboardControl : true,
     /*
      * Map keys on keyboard to keys on Viano
+     * Maps on the range [C3, C5]
      */
-    keyMap : Viano.defaultKeymap
+    keyMap : Instrument.defaultKeymap
 };

 // Create a new Viano